 Another common problem causing failure codes in this system is that the tip of the valve will become irregular shaped from carbon deposits.
 When this happens it no longer creates a perfect seal.

-This can allow exhaust gas to continue to flow when it’s not called for by the computer.
+This can allow exhaust gas to continue to flow when not called for by the computer.
 An example would be at engine idle or when the vehicle is cold.

 These malfunctions can cause a rough engine idle and even a stalling condition.